Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Experimental Results

 \subsection{BFM with Re-CORE Accuracy Improvements}

 We evaluate the effectiveness of BFM with Re-CORE for Residual Bi-Fusion object detection.
-Table \ref{tbl:ReCORE:BFM} shows the ablation study of the PRB-FPN {\em vs.} YOLO v3 and v4.
+Table \ref{tbl:ReCORE:BFM} shows the ablation study of the PRB-FPN {\em vs.} YOLOv3 and YOLOv4 with or without BFM Re-CORE.
 As a result, PRB-FPN outperforms YOLOv3 in all categories.
 Note that the frame rates with or without BFM are very similar.
 For input size $512\times512$, YOLOv3 with BFM also outperforms YOLOv3 alone on all categories.
-Significant improvements are obtained on detecting small objects.
-For detecting small objects, BFM brings an increasing trend as the input size increases.
+BFM improves the detection of small objects significantly, with an increasing trend as the input image size increases.
 On the contrary, improvements on the large objects have a decreasing trend as the input size increases.

+Fig.~\ref{fig:ablationstudyvisulize} shows the ablation study comparisons of object detectors regarding the effects of BFM and Re-CORE modules on a selected image from \texttt{COCO-test-dev}.
+Fig.~\ref{fig:ablationstudyvisulize}(b) shows detections obtained by YOLOv3.
+Fig.~\ref{fig:ablationstudyvisulize}(c) and (d) show detections of YOLOv3 with BF and Re-CORE modules, respectively.
+Fig.~\ref{fig:ablationstudyvisulize}(e) shows detections of the proposed PRB-FPN.
+In comparison, Fig.~\ref{fig:ablationstudyvisulize}(f) shows detections obtained by M2Det~\cite{M2Det:AAAI:2019}.
+Observe clearly that the proposed PRB-FRN outperforms YOLOv3, YOLOv4 and M2Det.

-Fig.\ref{fig:SOD} shows the comparisons of object detection among two ablation study models (LRFNet and PRB-FPN) on an image $1024\times540$ from the UAVDT17 benchmark.
-LRFNet fails to detect the tiny vehicles far away from the camera view, while PRB-FPN successfully detects most of them.
+Fig.~\ref{fig:SOD} shows the comparisons of object detection against LRFNet~\cite{LRF_Wang_2019_ICCV} on a $1024\times540$ image from the UAVDT17 benchmark~\cite{UAVDT}.
+Note that the black masks in Fig.~\ref{fig:SOD} come with the original images in UAVDT for privacy protection.
+LRFNet fails to detect the tiny far-away vehicles from the camera view, while PRB-FPN can successfully detect most of them.